Teacher Fellows Program

 - Assist beginning teachers in creating environments that promote student learning and positive social interactions.

 Teacher Fellows is a collaborative induction program between Texas State University and several Central Texas school districts.
-It addresses first-year teacher needs based on an exchange of resources between the university and the participating school districts.
+It addresses early career teacher needs based on an exchange of resources between the university and the participating school districts.

 Through the program, Teacher Fellows earn their M.Ed. while also serving as the fully certified teacher- of-record in participating school districts.
 In exchange, experienced teachers (thus called Exchange Teachers) from these districts are released from classroom assignments to serve as on-site mentors to the Teacher Fellows during their first year.